“My Child Decided Not to Go to College — and is Living at Home.”

-I’ve spoken with quite a few parents over the past couple of months on the 1-on-1 Coaching service who have been struggling with a son or daughter who decided they didn’t want to go to college.
+I’ve spoken with quite a few parents over the past couple of months on the parent coaching service who have been struggling with a son or daughter who decided they didn’t want to go to college.
 Many of these parents have said they feel a sense of disappointment and failure, almost like they are to blame for this change of heart.
 As one mom said to me, “I’ve watched as my my daughter’s classmates have gone off to college and wonder, ‘Where did I go wrong?’”

 As a parent, it can be difficult not to “compare your insides to other people’s outsides” as James Lehman advises, especially when it comes to your child’s successes or failures.
 (I find this to be particularly true when it comes to academic or sports performance.)